matboivin/test-lol/README.md

 ## Usage

-This project is to be run inside 42's VM.
+This project is to be run inside 42's VM, but it is also compatible with Debian/Ubuntu.
+The driver used is Docker.

 ### Prerequisites